fasiha/ebisu/README.md

 Therefore, there are three major parts of this document.

 1. A brief “too long; didn’t read” section that helps you get going with the library, with minimum of fuss.
 1. An implementation section where the source code that you downloaded is presented and explained.
-If you want to hack on Ebisu, this is the section for you.
+If you want to hack on Ebisu’s code, this is the section for you.
 1. And finally, the math.
-If you like Beta-distributed random variables, conjugate priors, and non-standard CDFs, you’ll like this part.
+If you like Beta-distributed random variables, conjugate priors, and marginalization, you’ll want to read this part.

-## Introduction

-Super-simple library and engine for spaced-repetition systems in the vein of Anki and Memrise.

-It just needs an append-only table.
-Each row has:

-- user ID doing the addressing
-- fact ID addressed
-- what’s happening:
-  - quiz?, with result boolean
-  - restart?
-  - upsert mem?, with new mem string
-  - stop quizzing?
-- timestamp

-Given a table of these, we have a few functions we need:

-- for a given user, and an optional timestamp, give next fact to review
-- after that fact is reviewed, update it’s spacing.
+# WIP

+The rest of this document is a work-in-progress.

 ## Algorithm